 You can easily spend a few hours at the Asheville Pinball Museum, home to dozens of games that you can learn about and, of course, play.
 Some of their machines are for sale, in case you want to take one home.

 The museum gets busy fast, so show up early or prepare to wait a while before getting in.

 Gray Line Tours

 A Gray Line Trolley Tour will take you all over the city and is a convenient and entertaining way to get a handle on Asheville.
 It’s one of the best things to do in Asheville with kids, too.
 The guides are funny, though Uncle Ted’s enthusiasm and storytelling were hard to beat.

 You can book tickets via their website or in person at the Asheville Visitor Center.

 Read More: The NC Museum of History in Raleigh (+7 Things We Love About It!)

 1 Page Ave

 Grove Arcade has everything boiled into one spot, with local artists and galleries mixed in.
 This historic building was one of America’s first indoor shopping malls and has stuck around for nearly 100 years, like many places in Asheville.

-Whether you shop inside or grab a bite out on the street, stopping by the Arcade is definitely one of the best things to do in Asheville.
+Whether you shop inside or grab a bite out on the street, stopping by the Arcade is definitely one of the best Asheville NC things to do.